 Section 3335-23-04 (M) of the Code of Student Conduct prohibits hazing, which is defined as:

-Doing, requiring or encouraging any act, whether or not the act is voluntarily agreed upon, in conjunction with initiation or continued membership or participation in any group, that causes or creates a substantial risk of causing mental or physical harm or humiliation.
+Doing, requiring or encouraging any act, whether or not the act is voluntarily agreed upon, in conjunction with initiation, continued membership, or participation in any group, that causes or creates a substantial risk of causing mental or physical harm or humiliation.
 Such acts may include, but are not limited to, use of alcohol, creation of excessive fatigue, and paddling, punching or kicking in any form.
+Failure to intervene, prevent, or report acts of hazing may constitute a violation of this section

 Examples of activities that could be considered hazing include: